gh-kg26/gh-kg26/README.md

 <samp>🛰️ Technology engages the major motivating outcomes in my life, focused on personal growth, and positive impact.
 I am most happy when I am improving myself!</samp>

-🎯 I aim to have a positive impact on the world by building technology tools.
+<samp>🎯 I aim to have a positive impact on the world by building technology tools.
 Technology is of central importance in our society.
-I aim to deliver improved technology tools that will allow science to become more efficient, reproducible, and sustainable.
+I aim to deliver improved technology tools that will allow science to become more efficient, reproducible, and sustainable.</samp>

-☺️ Feel free to reach out to me!
-Cheerios :)
+<samp>☺️ Feel free to reach out to me!
+Cheerios</samp>

 </p>